 The next day Rizzo waited anxiously for Marilyn, who on this occasion did indeed turn up, at 6pm to apologise in person.
 She told him that she was sorry but she was too tired, she promised him that she would be there the next day and Rizzo replied “For you, I would wait a week”

-True to her word, Marilyn was there the next day, a July afternoon, two weeks before she died.
+True to her word, Marilyn was there the next day.
 She had done her own make up and Rizzo recalled that she had ‘made a bit of a hash of it’ and that there was ‘an underlying sadness about her’ but despite that Rizzo declared ‘it was as if all the most beautiful women in the world were there, rolled into one’ Rizzo had indeed already photographed most of those women, including Brigitte Bardot, Jayne Mansfield, Sophie Loren, Marlene Dietrich, Audrey Hepburn and Jane Fonda.

 This was to become one of Marilyn’s most controversial photographic sittings.
 Marilyn fans have argued (similarly regarding Stern) that Rizzo took advantage of Marilyn who was clearly the worse for wear, and not in full control of her faculties.
 Today, many photographers aim to get just that spaced out shot, endeavouring to capture modern day celebs in states of disarray.
 Willy Rizzo said

 It was a chaotic meeting as she was in a fragile emotional state, but she was gentle with me.'